-Everything in this position description is considered to be an essential function of this position.
-Performs other duties as assigned.
+Everything in this Position Description is considered to be an essential function of this position.
+Performs all other duties as assigned.

 Minimum Eligibility Requirements: Must be a United States citizen of at least 18 years of age and possess and maintain:

 - U.S. Passport with a minimum of seven months of expiration date.

 - Transportation Worker Identification Credential (TWIC) and/or Department of Defense (DOD) Common Access Card (CAC) with a minimum of ten (10) months remaining of expiration.